sosophia10/Time-Capsule/README.md

 ### Gist

-This website is a showcase of my creative work during my undergraduate studies in Digital Art and Media Design, B.Des.
-I now emphasize interactive media and front-end design, moving on to complete a master's in Information Systems (emphasizing Human-Computer Interaction).
+This website is a showcase of my creative work during my undergraduate studies in Digital Art and Media Design, B.Des, where I emphasized interactive media and front-end design.
+I am now moving on to complete a master's in Information Systems (emphasizing Human-Computer Interaction).

 ### Fluff